GargDivanshu/FrontEndArt/README.md

 Hey there,

-Well I am an explorer and I explored quiet a lot in my freshmen year, and this front-end art was using HTML Canvas and the first time i saw all of it I was impressed how simple css and html can make beautiful creations.
+Well I am an explorer and I explored quiet a lot in my freshmen year, and this front-end art was made using HTML Canvas and the first time i saw all of it I was impressed how simple css and html can make beautiful creations.

 I started learning it and created this particular HTML, CSS effects.